AbyssWalker240/dotswap/README.md

 ![Directory Layout](assets/dotfiles-directory-example.png)

-In the above example, the .config directory is entirely generated from the script Each package (as described by stow, in this example core, theme1, etc) is its own home directory with a .config directory and whatever else you want to change between themes
+In the above example, the .config directory is entirely generated from the script<br/>
+Each package (as described by stow, in this example core, theme1, etc) is its own home directory with a .config directory and whatever else you want to change between themes

 ## Tips